The Child Death and Serious Injury Review Committee (CDSIRC) contributes to the prevention of death and serious injury of South Australian children.

 - collects and analyses information about these deaths from government agencies including the registrar of births, deaths and marriages, child protection, and the South Australian Coroner’s Court

-- reviews some deaths and serious injuries to children in more detail, and might look for information from agencies such as Housing SA, Department for Education and Child Development, SA Health, non-government organisations and private practitioners if they have provided services to the child or their family.
+- reviews some deaths and serious injuries to children in more detail, and might look for information from agencies such as Housing SA, Department for Education, SA Health, non-government organisations and private practitioners if they have provided services to the child or their family.

-The committee provides recommendations to the Minister for Education and Child Development about improvements to legislation, policies or administrative issues based on its reviews, and on the statistical information about child deaths that it has collected and analysed.
+The committee provides recommendations to the Minister for Education about improvements to legislation, policies or administrative issues based on its reviews, and on the statistical information about child deaths that it has collected and analysed.

-The committee reports directly to the Minister for Education and Child Development and provides an annual report to the South Australian Parliament.
+The committee reports directly to the Minister for Education and provides an annual report to the South Australian Parliament.

 - summarises the committee’s reviews and recommendations, to help prevent death and serious injury to children, and notes government response to those reviews and recommendations